Manan2528/HR-Analysis/README.md

 - **Power BI**: For building interactive dashboards and visualizations
 - **Microsoft Excel / CSV**: For initial data review and preprocessing

-## 📁 File Contents

-- `HR_analytics_dashboard.pbix` - Power BI Dashboard file
-- `README.md` - Project documentation

-## 📬 Contact

-For questions or feedback, feel free to contact at 64mananshah@gmail.com.

----

-⭐️ *If you found this project useful, don’t forget to star the repository!*